United States Air Force: A – Attack

 The attack aircraft of the USAF are designed to attack targets on the ground and are often deployed as close air support for, and in proximity to, U.S. ground forces.
 The proximity to friendly forces require precision strikes from these aircraft that are not always possible with bomber aircraft.
 Their role is tactical rather than strategic, operating at the front of the battle rather than against targets deeper in the enemy's rear.
 Current USAF attack aircraft are operated by Air Combat Command, Pacific Air Forces, and Air Force Special Operations Command.
-On 1 August 2022, USSOCOM selected the Air Tractor-L3Harris AT-802U Sky Warden as a result of the Armed Overwatch program, awarding an indefinite quantity contract (IDIQ) to deliver as many as 75 aircraft.
+On 1 August 2022, USSOCOM selected the Air Tractor-L3Harris AT-802U Sky Warden as a result of the Armed Overwatch program.
+As of 2025, 62 are on order.